How to Build a Bourbon Collection You’ll Love

 A great way to understand this is to try different expressions side-by-side.
 Notice how a wheated bourbon differs from a high-rye one.
 Pay attention to unique barrel finishes, like those used in Mary Dowling’s whiskeys, where spirits are finished in tequila, port, or other casks to add layers of complexity.
 This exploration is key to discovering what you truly enjoy.

-Define Your Collecting Focus
+What’s Your Collecting Style?

 Before you start buying, ask yourself why you want to collect.
 Are you a “Drinker,” focused on finding bottles you love to sip and share?
 Or are you an “Enthusiast,” hoping to build a well-rounded shelf with a variety of styles?
 Some people are “Trophy Hunters” seeking rare and allocated bottles.
 Knowing your motivation helps you stay focused and avoid impulse buys.